 - Commercial Real Estate Market & Asset Class Trends

 Commercial Real Estate Financial Trends

-2. Commercial Prices Increased by 19% in the Last Year as of September
+2. Commercial Prices Have Declined by 15% Year-over-Year as of May

 4. Commercial Real Estate Firms Trend Toward Cutting Costs